bosonbeard/Funny-models-and-scripts/3.Machine_learning/3.ml.net_mayor/README.md

 for details see msc_app_to_mayor.ipynb or https://habrahabr.ru/post/343216/

 ____________________________________________________________________________________________________________
-In Data folder:
-msc_appel_data2.csv is collected manual dataset  from  https://www.mos.ru/feedback/reviews/, where:
+In app_to_mayor_mlnet\Data folder or in standalone file msc_appel_data2.csv are located  dataset from  https://www.mos.ru/feedback/reviews/, where:

 num - Record index
 year is the year of recording